Recorded on: 7/22/2024

 (Based on engagement, goal alignment, and key moment analysis)

 The session aligns well with the identified goals.
-The therapist directly addressed the client's work stress by introducing cognitive techniques for managing racing thoughts, which directly relates to stress management.
-The therapist also revisited the goal of improving communication with the client's partner, exploring specific instances of conflict and offering practical strategies like active listening and validation.
-The session's content directly addresses and provides tools for both stated goals.
+The therapist directly addresses the client's work stress by introducing cognitive techniques like thought-stopping and thought-challenging.
+The session also focuses on improving communication with the client's partner by discussing active listening and validation.
+The therapist consistently links the discussion back to these goals, explores specific instances, and suggests actionable strategies.